vanhaaggen/nature-of-code/README.md

 # nature-of-code
-Examples of Daniel Shiffmans book The Nature of Code in P5.js and React.
+Examples of Daniel Shiffman's book The Nature of Code in P5.js and React.